Undergraduate Course Options

 CHMY 494 Undergraduate Seminar

-Credits: S 1 Cr.
+Offered: S Credits: 1

 Senior capstone course.
 Taught in collaboration with departmental Honors Thesis, CHMY 499.
 The chemistry/biochemistry research undergraduate experience constitutes a synthesis of our (bio)chemistry class room and laboratory education.
 The projects are orally presented in seminar form, discussed on the basis of acquired knowledge, and analyzed using stringent scientific methods an criteria.
 A complete personal resume is prepared.
-May be repeated once.

 Prerequisite or co-requisite: CHMY/BCH 394